 City Courts are also limited jurisdiction courts in Montana that are positioned in cities around the state.
-There are 84 City Courts in Montana.
+There are 84 City Courts.
 The jurisdiction for each of the limited jurisdiction courts varies, they generally handle tort cases, and real property cases up to $7,000.
 They also handle preliminary hearings, misdemeanors, traffic violations, and have exclusive jurisdiction over local ordinance violations.
-City Courts in Montana see a lot of cases per year.
+MT City Courts see a lot of cases per year.
 These judges are most often elected unless there is a vacant position and then they are appointed but must run for re-election with the next vote.

 Montana’s Municipal Courts have concurrent jurisdiction with the state District Courts.
 They do not take on cases that deal with city ordinance violations.
 They do resolve civil disputes of up to $7,000, felony cases, and they can issue search warrants.
 Municipal Court judges have the same authority as Justice Court judges, and they can hold preliminary hearings for felonies committed within the city limits.
 Judges must be lawyers before being elected into their positions.
 If there is a vacant slot, they may be appointed by the local government for a temporary seat until re-election.